hypatia-of-sva/tty-snd/README.md

 name | description
 --- | ---
-tty-wav | loads a wave file
-tty-fft | transforms a stream into its Fourier-transform tty-graph | displays a stream in a raylib-graph-window
+tty-snd-wav | loads a wave file tty-snd-fft | transforms a stream into its Fourier-transform tty-snd-graph | displays a stream in a raylib-graph-window tty-snd-peaks | finds the peaks in a stream and displays as if they were frequency spikes (formants)